 Common Name: Chinchweed

-Pectis papposa is a Annual up to 0.30 metres tall.
+Pectis papposa is an annual plant that can grow up to 0.30 metres tall.

 South-western N. America - California to Utah, Texas and Mexico.

 Sandy and clay flats from sea level to 1500 metres in deserts and creosote bush scrub in California[